gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding/README.md

 ## Data Encoding Algorithms

-`Gapotchenko.FX.Data.Encoding` module provides only a framework for data encoding algorithms.
+`Gapotchenko.FX.Data.Encoding` module provides only the framework for data encoding algorithms.
 If you want to use a ready-to-use algorithm, Gapotchenko.FX provides quite a few out of the box:

 | Algorithm Family    | Module                                                                                                 | Algorithms |